idvorkin/idvorkin.github.io/_d/time_off.md

 ## The phases of time off

 A common questions is should you take 2 short vacations or 1 long one.
 That's a tough choice.
-I'm not sure I have an opinion on that, but I've learned my time off goes through a few phases, and I suspect there's a fixed time compoent.
+I'm not sure I have an opinion on that, but I've learned my time off goes through a few phases, and I suspect there's a fixed time component, and if I can better understand the phases, I can better spend my time off.

 1. Vegetation - Getting over being tired.
-1. Todo list - Cross those small things you've been putting off your todo list
+1. TODO list - Cross those small things you've been putting off your TODO list
 1. Freedom - Savoring your ability to do nothing
 1. Productivity - Realizing there are important not urgent things you can do at your own pace.

+### Vegetation

 Work is stressful, it follows me home, and it takes several days to "drain".
-I think it takes me a solid week to stop thining about work,
+I think there's a relation between "draining my work stress" and vegetation.
+It takes me a solid week to get over that.

-### Vacation
+### TODO list

+Time is scarce, things to be done are infinite, and they pile up when you have limited time.
+Once my work stress drains, I have a burst of Energy, and I apply that to my todo list.
+This is very satisfying as I feel energized and productive.

-### Professional Development
+### Professional Development (PD)

+When you

+## Zooming in on PD

-#### Managing family expectations
+### Managing family expectations

 PD is essentially working from home, but working for your future self.
-Just like when you work from home you need to set familiy expectations, you need to do the same for your family.
-This can include, dedicated space, getting out of the house, providing a calaneder.
+Just like when you work from home you need to set family expectations, you need to do the same for your family.
+This can include, dedicated space, getting out of the house, providing a calendar.

-#### Professional Development Life Balance
+### PD vs Life Balance

 Even though getting to do what you love is awesome, you still want to love your family.
 You've got an opportunity to spend more energy on them, so do.